Sircjarr/Kt-Cmd-Args-Parser/README.md

 1.`CmdArgsParserInitiaizationException` occurs when there is some issue with creating the args, eg: declaring the same key twice, or providing a key with an invalid format.
 >[!CAUTION]
->This is the only `Exception` that is thrown at runtime and will not be returned in `Result.Failure` from `CmdArgsParser.parse()`.
+>This is the only `Exception` that is thrown at runtime and will not be returned in `Result.Failure` from the `parse` method.

 2.`CmdArgsBuiltinCommandException` is returned when a builtin command like `--help` or `--version` has been processed.

 3.`CmdArgsMalformedException` is returned when the `args` is malformed in some way, eg: unrecognized key, missing arg value, or too many positionals declared.

-4.`CmdArgsParseException` occurs at the last step in parsing and is returned when there is an issue with parsing one of the args from `args`, eg: required arg not found, casting failure, or some other error thrown from the `initializer()` param.
+4.`CmdArgsParseException` occurs at the last step in parsing and is returned when there is an issue with parsing one of the args from `args`, eg: required arg not found, casting failure, or some other error thrown from the `initializer` param.

 ---
 If either `CmdArgsMalformedException` or `CmdArgsParseException` occur, the program will print out a concise single-line error statement.
 Some example logs: